 People are naturally curious, or perhaps nosy is a better word!
 But either way, you can expect someone to make an insensitive comment at some point over the holidays.
 But remember, your recovery is personal.
 You get to choose what you want to share and when.

-Some people are an open book when it comes to their journeys and others are not.
+Some people are open books when it comes to their journeys and others are not.
 There is no right or wrong way to handle things.
 However, you don’t have control over others, so it’s best to plan your responses ahead of time.
 For example, what will you say if someone asks if you’d like a drink?
 Inquires about your time in rehab?
 Judges you on what you’re eating?

 Having pre-planned responses will give you more confidence going into situations.
-For example, if someone asks, “Can I get you something to drink?”, you can say, “Yes, I’d love that!
-A Diet Coke would really hit the spot!”
+For example, if someone asks, ‘Can I get you something to drink?’
+You can say, ‘Yes, I’d love that!
+A Diet Coke would really hit the spot!’

 Follow Your Aftercare Plan

 Now is not the time to veer off your aftercare plan.
 In fact, changes to your routine are major risks to your recovery.
 Follow your regular schedule as best as you can.
-This includes going to 12-step meetings, eating your meals, exercising, waking up and going to bed at the same time and attending therapy.
+This includes going to 12-step meetings, eating your meals, exercising, waking up and going to bed at the same time, and attending therapy.

 If you start to feel the holiday stress pile up, reach out for extra support.
-That’s the nice thing about having an aftercare plan – there’s always built in support.
+That’s the nice thing about having an aftercare plan – there’s always built-in support.
 You can increase your therapy sessions or 12-step attendance, for example, or spend more time helping others.
 You don’t want to overdo it, but you also want to avoid boredom.

 Create an Exit Strategy